New York State College of Agriculture and Life Sciences at Cornell University: Establishment of the New York State College of Agriculture

 In 1904, eminent botanist and horticulturist Liberty Hyde Bailey, along with New York State farmers, convinced the New York Legislature to financially support the agriculture college.
 Legislation establishing the New York State College of Agriculture at Cornell passed the state legislature and was signed by the governor in May 1904.
 The legislation passed in spite of ″violent″ opposition and intense lobbying led by Chancellor James Roscoe Day of Syracuse University acting for Syracuse and six other universities and colleges in New York.

+The college made discoveries and disseminated results from other schools, especially regarding insect control, fertilizers, breeding, veterinary medicine, cultivation, and farm management.

-The legislation provided $125,000 for the construction of a new building for the College.
+The legislation provided $125,000 for the construction of a new building for the college.
 The building was constructed in three parts to comply with the act's restriction on spending for a single building.
 These were Stone Hall, Roberts Hall, and East Roberts Hall.
-Named for dean Isaac P. Roberts, the buildings were built in 1905-1906 along Tower Road.
+Named for dean Isaac P. Roberts, the buildings were built in 1905–1906 along Tower Road.
 East Roberts served as the new Dairy Building, as the old Dairy Building was merged into Goldwin Smith Hall.
 The three buildings were determined in 1973 to be decrepit, and despite being listed on the U.S. National Register of Historic Places in 1984, Cornell had them demolished in 1988.
 Kennedy-Roberts Hall was built in 1989 to replace Roberts-Stone Halls.

 The college changed its name from the New York State College of Agriculture to the New York State College of Agriculture and Life Sciences in 1971.